0xKai27/did-jwt-metamask/README.md

-# Implementing JWT 2 party issuance/verification with the Ether DID Registry
+# Implementing JWT multiparty issuance/verification with the Ether DID Registry

 This project is a sample implementation of issuing and verifying a claim on a subject.
 It comprises of 3 logically separate stages:
 * Issuance of JWT with a private claim by the Issuer